chengafni/praat/README.md

 * Calculates the intensity (in dB) contained in the high-frequency band of a sound signal.
 This is accomplished by low-pass filtering the sound signal and calculating the intensity lost in the process (See: Traunmüller and Eriksson, 2000).
 This measure is used in voice quality analysis.
 * The plugin adds the command *Get spectral emphasis* to the following menus:
     * Objects window: at the bottom of the *Query* menu for Sound objects.
-    * Sound and TextGrid editors: at the bottom of the *Spectrum* menu.
+    * Sound and TextGrid editors: at the bottom of the *Spectrogram* menu.

 ## 9) Label words
 * Download: plugin_LabelWords.zip